Cray-HPE/docs-csm/install/prepare_compute_nodes.md

    <a name="cleanup_kea"></a>

-3. Clear bad MAC and IP address out of KEA
+3. Clear bad MAC and IP address out of KEA.

-   **Note:** Skip this step if there was no bad MAC and IPADDR found in step 1.
+   **NOTE:** Skip this step if there was no bad MAC and IPADDR found in step 1.

    Retrieve a bearer token if you have not done so already.
    ```